 Below are a few cases from our extensive gallery, click here to view more.

-What is Recovery Like for Facial Fat Grafting?
+What is Recovery Like for Facial Fat Transfer?

-After fat grafting treatment, there will likely be some downtime necessary from the liposuction component of the procedure.
 Depending on the details of your treatment plan, most individuals can make a full return to normal activity in three to seven days.
-Mild swelling at the injection site is common, but this should dissipate within a few weeks of treatment.
-Fat graft survival is dependent on the technique used and where it is injected in the face, with a survival rate of up to 70-80 percent in the cheeks and lower eyelid regions and less fat graft survival in more mobile areas, such as the lips.
+Mild swelling at the injection site is common, but should dissipate within a few weeks of treatment.
+Fat graft survival is dependent on the technique used and where it is injected in the face.
+There is a survival rate of up to 70-80 percent in the cheeks and lower eyelid regions, with less fat graft survival in more mobile areas, such as the lips.

 While the cosmetic results of facial fat grafting can be immediately apparent, the final outcome generally improves as swelling continues to dissipate.
 Dr. Leber utilizes advanced surgical techniques when extracting and redistributing the fat into facial areas, which can allow a natural-looking and long-term aesthetic result.